- New graduates who are licensed in the state of Florida as a Registered Nurse (RN).

 The Nurse Residency Program at Tallahassee Memorial HealthCare is a year-long series of learning experiences designed to support new nurses as they transition into professional nursing practice.
-All new nurse graduates will be enrolled in the program and begin employment at TMH in one of the three groups admitted each year.
+All new nurse graduates will be enrolled in the program and begin employment at TMH in one of the four groups admitted each year.

 What are the criteria for admission?

 Full time RNs who are:

 - New graduates who will be licensed in the state of Florida as RNs or have Graduate Nurse status issued by The Florida Board of Nursing.

 - Florida licensed RNs who have less than 6 months experience as a registered nurse in a hospital setting.